-Multi-level governance towards more sustainable planning solutions
+Towards more sustainable planning solutions with multi-level governance

 Sustainable and effective planning solutions require broad stakeholder involvement.
 The key is to identify all relevant stakeholders and involve them in the process in order to make the best possible contribution to the planning solution.
-This is at the heart of the Baltic Sea2Land pilot project in which the Regional Council of Kymenlaakso is participating.
+Multi-level governance is at the heart of the Baltic Sea2Land pilot project in which the Regional Council of Kymenlaakso is participating.

 Multi-level governance describes the way in which power is distributed vertically between several levels of government and horizontally between several governmental and non-governmental organisations and actors.